 Insufficient Research Institutions:

 Like in 2016, students in universities are still grappling with the problem of engaging in research.
 This is because of the lack of sufficiently resourced research centres where students can hone their research skills.
 Research is one of the main reasons why universities can excel and advance.
 Furthermore, with a strong research background, students are better equipped to build a successful career once they graduate.

 Inadequate housing facilities:

-Some students (particularly female students) still cannot access the required housing facilities that are in close proximity to the university.
+Some students (particularly female students) still cannot access the required housing facilities that are in proximity to the university.
 Success in education is usually attributed to many factors, with accommodation forming a crucial part.
-As a student, lack of proper accommodation facilities can serve to place obstacles in the way of accessing higher education.
+As a student, lack of proper accommodation facilities can place obstacles in the way of accessing higher education.